jrosen48/utk-homepage/content/post/2020-02-03-making-sense-of-covid.md

 it is a good test of and testimony to the strength of our marriage.
 We are doing fine.

 Our little one is doing fine.
 He misses his Mom a lot!
 It is very odd for him.
-He will need to be hope from daycare for at least 14 days.
+He will need to be home from daycare for at least 14 days.
 He and I will continue to get tested.
 Ultimately, I feel very lucky.
 I have been able to cancel meetings and basically focus on my son and Katie.
 I do not have to worry about employment and friends and family have been more than supportive.
 So it is a weird, weird, weird time, and it is disappointing, and I am thankful.